CruxGarden/api/README.md

 - **GRAFTS** — Cruxes which connect to a Crux laterally, its associations and resonances.

 These four Dimensions capture the fundamental ways that Cruxes, or ideas, relate to one another.

+But, so what?
+Who cares, right?
+How is that relevant?
+What problem does modeling ideas in this way solve?

+More to come...

 ## Getting Started